Talking In Bed

 Or not untrue and not unkind.”

 - Imagery: Imagery is used to make readers perceive things involving their five senses.
-Philip Larkin has used imagery in this poem such as “Lying together there goes back so far”, “And dark towns heap up on the horizon” and “Yet more and more time passes silently.”
+For example, “Lying together there goes back so far”, “And dark towns heap up on the horizon” and “Yet more and more time passes silently.”

 “Talking in bed ought to be easiest,